pat246/spring-data-entry/README.md

 # spring-data-entry
 ## Overview
-Spring data rest based service to manage domain objects.
-On top of spring data rest, it provides custom json response to cater to react front-end.
-Use this along with UI project at <a href="https://github.com/pat246/data-entry">Data Entry UI</a>
+Spring data rest based backend service to manage domain objects.
+Front end is built using react library ver.
+17 To start with basics, it only requires:
+1. JPA Entity class
+2. Spring Repository interface for that Entity

 ## lib-data-entry
 Add this dependancy to your spring boot application so it will start exposing spring data rest endpoints

 ## data-entry-demo
 Demo spring boot application using lib-data-entry project.
-It uses h2 db
+It uses h2 db for demo purpose.
+Run this demo project to evaluate this feature.
+Quick UI skin can be checked out at `https://master.d3jr63qkm8f6fy.amplifyapp.com/catlog`

 ## Versions
 1. Java - 1.8